20

 They were husband and wife.

-the only witness that mattered— burned brighter.
+And the fire, the only witness that mattered, burned brighter.

 ִֶָ𓂃 ࣪˖ ִֶָ🐇་༘࿐